mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 The plugin discourages AFK-Fishing and checks for common fishing machines, promoting fair gameplay.
 And the staff will take action if they suspect a player from participating in unfair gameplay.

+Crab parts come from fishing up crabs, which is kind of rare.
+As such, I suggest the crab bait augment first.

 ## Unique Leveling and Currency System
 Progress through Fishing Levels and collect 'Entropy' (currency) to upgrade Deliveries and craft Augments, adding depth to your gameplay.